nandrian-usc/california-coronavirus-data/README.md

 ### Misc:

-i. <REPOSITORY> and <IMAGE_ID> used below can be known by executing:
+i.
+"REPOSITORY" and "IMAGE_ID" used below can be known by executing:

 ```
 docker images -a
 ```

-From result see under header REPOSITORY and IMAGE_ID. <NAMES> below can be known by executing
+From result see under header REPOSITORY and IMAGE_ID.

+"NAMES" below can be known by executing

 ```
 docker ps